Wrongful Termination Attorney

 - Do I need to hire a wrongful termination attorney?

-Individuals who believe they have been unfairly fired should contact a wrongful termination lawyer for advice.
+Individuals who believe they have been unfairly fired should contact our wrongful termination lawyer for advice.
 The attorney could evaluate the case and provide essential legal guidance on the strength of the case, gathering evidence and filing a claim.
 Legal counsel could also help calculate the amount of damages owed.
 These damages may include:

 - Front pay and back pay